Date of birth: 19 November 1965

 • Helped France win UEFA EURO 2000, scoring against Denmark in the group stage, before retiring from international football that year with 97 caps and 16 goals.

 • Spent four years gaining coaching qualifications before taking charge of Bordeaux in June 2007.
 His team finished second in his first season and won a championship and League Cup double in 2009.
-Guided Bordeaux into 2009/10 UEFA Champions League quarter-finals before succeeding Raymond Domenech as France coach that summer, leading his new team to UEFA EURO 2012.
+Guided Bordeaux to the 2009/10 UEFA Champions League quarter-finals before succeeding Raymond Domenech as France coach that summer.

 ©UEFA.com 1998-2013.
 All rights reserved.